scramsay051200/GettingAndCleaningData_CourseProject/README.md

 This file documents the "run_analysis.R" script in this repository, written as part of the coursera "Getting And Cleaning Data" final course project.

-Before running this script, the working directory should be set to the folder:
+Before running this script, the working directory should be set to this folder:

     UCI HAR Dataset